 Non-denominational private schools

 Non-denominational private schools teach according to a particular educational ethos.
 They do not identify with a particular religion or ideology.
 Examples include Montessori, Dalton, Jena Plan and Steiner schools.
 Public-authority and denominational private schools may also work according to a specific educational ethos.
-This is usually clear from the school's name.

 Community schools combine education with activities like after-school care, sport, welfare services and culture.
 Some community schools organise extra language lessons or after-school activities such as homework coaching, sport or music lessons.
 This gives children greater opportunities for development.